"What happened here, I wouldn't wish on anyone," says a Cuban elder deported to Mexico by mistake

 During a hearing held in Los Angeles on April 23, Judge Vera harshly criticized the government and threatened sanctions for contempt.

-"I need this to be escalated and for higher authorities to resolve it.
-It cannot be that they refuse to return someone who was wrongfully deported," the magistrate declared.
+"I need this to be escalated and resolved by higher authorities.
+It cannot be that they refuse to return someone who was wrongly deported," the magistrate declared.

-Special prosecutor Whitney Wakefield acknowledged before the court that the informal agreement between the United States and Mexico to deport Cubans "exists solely to remove a person from the United States to Mexico," and does not provide for their return in the case of wrongful deportation, which has created a diplomatic void with no solution in sight.
+Special prosecutor Whitney Wakefield acknowledged before the court that the informal agreement between the United States and Mexico to deport Cubans "exists solely to remove a person from the United States to Mexico," and that it does not account for the return in the event of wrongful deportation, which has created a diplomatic vacuum with no solution in sight.

-While the lawyers debate in California, Romero León survives in extreme vulnerability in Tapachula, Chiapas.
+While the lawyers debate in California, Romero León survives in conditions of extreme vulnerability in Tapachula, Chiapas.

 After being released from a Mexican detention center and abandoned near the border with Guatemala, he had to walk back to that city, he recounts.

-Today he sleeps in the yard of someone else's home, wearing the same clothes he was wearing when he was expelled months ago, and he has no financial resources.
-The Mexican authorities have given him only five days to leave the country.
+Today, he sleeps in the yard of a stranger's home, wearing the same clothes he was expelled in months ago, and he has no financial resources.
+Mexican authorities have given him just five days to leave the country.

 "What happened here, I wouldn't wish on anyone," declared Romero León about his situation.